fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/README.md

 * Uses Pandas `DataFrame` and `Series` filter and aggregration functions
 * Find correlations analytically with Pearson correlation coefficient and aggregated statistics
 * Find correlations with graphs (Seaborn `regplot`)
-* Formulate and verify hypothesis with analytical (e.g. aggregation by type) and graphical support (e.g. box plots)
+* Formulate and verify hypotheses with analytical (e.g. aggregation by type) and graphical support (e.g. box plots)

+## Assignment 2

+[Assignment 2](./assignment2) is about exploration of datasets (manipulate, summarize, visualize).

+Covered in this assignment:

+* Combine multiple datasets into, using common fields across the datasets
+* Summarize, filter and sort data with `pivot_table`, `groupby`, `query`, `eval` and other functions
+* Visualize datasets with Matplotlib and `DataFrame.plot`
+* More formulation and verification of hypotheses with analytical (e.g. aggregation by type) and graphical support